delta-io/delta/PROTOCOL.md

 type| Always the string "map". keyType| The type of element used for the key of this map, represented as a string containing the name of a primitive type, a struct definition, an array definition or a map definition valueType| The type of element used for the key of this map, represented as a string containing the name of a primitive type, a struct definition, an array definition or a map definition

+### Column Metadata
+A column metadata stores various information about the column.
+For example, this MAY contain some keys like [`delta.columnMapping`](#column-mapping) or [`delta.generationExpression`](#generated-columns).
+Field Name | Description
+-|-
+delta.columnMapping| This is to avoid any column naming restrictions, and to support the renaming and dropping of columns without having to rewrite all the data.
+The more information is [Column Mapping](#column-mapping) delta.identity.xxx| This is for defining identity columns.
+The more information is [Identity Columns](#identity-columns) delta.invariants| Always JSON string.
+The more information is [Column Invariants](#column-invariants) delta.generationExpression| Alaways parsed as SQL expression.
+The more information is [Generated Columns](#generated-columns)

 ### Example